zhushaojun/web2019aut/README.md

 3. No check in if you are later more than 30 minutes
 4. Use a earphone if you watch videos in the class
 5. Report your progress at least one time every week
+6. Come to class before you report in the week

 # About your project